Hamled/googctf-2019/beginners/crypto-caulingo/NOTES.md

 * The two primes are going to be close-ish to sqrt(n)
 * Their two lengths in decimal digits are going to be 6 apart of less.

-I spent some time looking for such primes (sqrt(n) is 309 digits) online, but only found a few and none were correct.
+I spent some time looking for such primes (sqrt(n) is 309 digits** online, but only found a few and none were correct.
 I think I need to just do my own searching for them.
 I've downloaded the primesieve application to help with that.

+Okay, so primesieve only works to search for primes < 2**64, too bad.
+I ended up getting a hint from Gynvael Coldwind (a true inspiration) in the John Hammond Discord channel, he mentioned "Fermat's factorization method".
+Turns out that's a useful speedup to normal integer factorization methods that applies when the two factors are rather close to each other (less than sqrt(n) apart) -- exactly our case.

+Some more searching online and I found this incredibly helpful page: https://wiremask.eu/articles/fermats-prime-numbers-factorization/ which talks about using Fermat's method to factor RSA keys.
+It even specifically mentions this being used in certain CTF challenges, heh.

+Long story short, I spent a very small amount of time transcribing the Python code into Racket since I wanted more practice with it.
+That went well, and I do like the Racket code... but when I ran it on their example RSA modulus number, it took about two minutes.
+I was worried it might end up being unacceptably slow because the number in this challenge is twice as many digits.

+Being the software developer that I am, I noticed that their Python code was using gmpy2 to hopefully speed up the math calculations while maintaining arbitrary precision.
+I decided to try a version of my Racket coding using their GMP wrapper collection.
+I also built the C code that they provided for good measure.

+It turns out somehow my Racket w/ GMP code is about slower 30% than the pure Racket code, for their example RSA value.
+Additionally, when I tried a worst-case value (2345678917, which is prime) from Wikipedia it took more than 10 minutes and then Racket segfaulted.

+So, I guess that option is out.
+I ended up timing the Python and C implementations provided from the website as well, and the C version was anywhere from 7.5 - 10 times faster for my small set of test cases.
+I chose to go with the C version for calculating the actual factors with the challenge's 2048-bit RSA public key modulus.